LebibYann/Area/README.md

 [Zapier](https://zapier.com/) service.

  - An application server
- - A web clienr to interact with the application server from a web browser
+ - A web client to interact with the application server from a web browser
  - A mobile client to interact with the application server from a mobile device

 ## Summary